nodebasewm/nodebasewm.github.io/content/en/docs/Configuration/firewall/_index.md

 {{< /highlight>}}

-**Note**
+## Prometheus

-If you enable prometheus metrics (port 26600) exporting or grafana (3000), additional ports need to be opened on the firewall.
-See section on ports.
+If you use Prometheus metrics, you should consult with the metrics exporter tool which port it uses for exporting metrics.
+Prometheus specific setup recommendations and installation instructions  will be released shortly, when the nodebase releases its nodebase monitoring service.